wghost/PatcherGUI/PatcherGUIReadme.txt

 - Has an option to disable hash checks for XCOM:EU (Windows only).
 - Has an option to enable direct ini loading (Windows only).
 - Has an option to disable phoning home (ini re-downloading) (Windows only).
-- Batch installing and uninstalling mods.
+- Can perform batch install and uninstall operations.
-- Cross-platform: works with Windows, Linux and Mac XCOM versions.
+- Cross-platform: works with Windows, Linux and Mac XCOM versions (under Linux and Mac program should be built from source code).

 Quick overview: